MicrosoftDocs/azure-docs/articles/batch/batch-task-output-file-conventions.md

 ### Create storage container

-To persist task output to storage, first create a blob storage container by calling [CloudJob][net_cloudjob].[PrepareOutputStorageAsync][net_prepareoutputasync].
+To persist task output to Azure Storage, first create a container by calling [CloudJob][net_cloudjob].[PrepareOutputStorageAsync][net_prepareoutputasync].
 This extension method takes a [CloudStorageAccount][net_cloudstorageaccount] object as a parameter.
 It creates a container named according to the File Conventions standard,so that its contents are discoverable by the Azure portal and the retrieval methods discussed later in the article.

 You typically place the code to create a container in your client application &mdash; the application that creates your pools, jobs, and tasks.